amelLattari/DataWarehouse2/README.md

 # Step 2 - Descriptive analysis
 The descriptive analysis covers all kind of analyses that are direct description of the data, such as computing mean, standard deviation, histogram, boxplot...

+## Samples description:
+For each sample, compute the mean (across all genes), the median, the standard deviation.
+Find a way to efficiently report all those data.

+Use the annotation data to describe your whole dataset.
+How many "disease groups", how many sample "sources", how many samples per individual etc...
+This description should guide you for the next step, in order to either correctly group your data when comparing subsets of samples or to avoid potential bias.

+You should output all information relative to the samples concisely, so that we have a full (but summarize) view of our sample.

 ## RNA counts description:
 For each gene, compute the mean (across all samples), the median and the standard deviation.
 Find a way to efficiently report all those data, and make your first interpretation. *Spoiler* : you may have to use graphs and transform/manipulate the data.

 Samples correspond to different individuals, to ALS or control individuals etc...
 Think about what kind of subsets you could analyse and why (and do the descriptive analysis for those subsets).

-## Samples description:
-For each sample, compute the mean (across all genes), the median, the standard deviation.
-Find a way to efficiently report all those data.
-As for the RNA counts, think about which subsets you can analyse.

 ## Start your report
 At this step, you should have already begin your report.